Relational electromagnetism and the electromagnetic force: Introduction and Historical Background

-Lorentz' place in the development of electromagnetism is at a turning point of it.
-Two forms of conceiving science came in conflict by the mid XIX-th century: we will label them the Göttingen and Berlin schools.
-Maxwell relies on Franz Neumann's \citep{neum1846-induction} mathematical formulation of the induction law which is the starting point for his elaboration \citep[{[552],}][]{maxw73}.
-F. Neumann as well as his son Carl, Weber, Riemann and Gauss belong to Göttingen.
-Hertz, Heaviside, Clausius and others resent of Maxwell's construction as being ``impure'' noticing that the formulae are not the result of elaborations in terms of the ether.
-Hertz and Clausius stem from the (Prussian) school of Berlin, whose approach contrasts with the attitude of the Göttingen school (guided by Gauss).
+On the other hand, the Berlin school resents of Maxwell's construction as being ``impure'' noticing that his formulae are not always the result of elaborations in terms of the ether.
 The Berlin school linked understanding with images, mental representations of the observed, the \emph{bild} theory \citep{dago04} after Helmholtz and Hertz, whereas the Göttingen school aimed to provide a mathematical organisation to electromagnetic knowledge where equations and their abduction/conceptualisation/construction constitute an unity. \footnote{It is worth to keep in mind that non-scientific, irrational, factors may have played a role as well since by 1868 Göttingen (Hannover) was annexed to Prussia (hosting the school of Berlin).
-Clausius, a Prussian nationalist and scientist, promoted at the same time an attack on the scientific position on electromagnetism held by the Göttingen school, from the point of view of the ether and of Berlin's epistemic approach (See \citep{clau69} and \citep{arch86,NatielloManuscript-NATTCO-21}).}
+Clausius, a Prussian nationalist and scientist, promoted at the same time an attack on the scientific position on electromagnetism held by the Göttingen school, from the point of view of the ether and of Berlin's epistemic approach (See \citep{clau69} and \citep{arch86,NatielloManuscript-NATTCO-21}).} Another remarkable characteristic of the ether culture was the rejection of the mathematical structures of mechanics (in particular action-at-a-distance).
+In his posthumous work, Hertz attempted to reformulate Mechanics \citep{hertz89}.
+He begins the preface by fostering doubts on Newton's mechanics in relation to the ether: \begin{quote} All physicists agree that the problem of physics consists in tracing the phenomena of nature back to the simple laws of mechanics.
+But there is not the same agreement as to what these simple laws are {[}...{]} But we have here no certainty as to what is simple and permissible, and what is not: it is just here that we no longer find any general agreement {[}...{]} So, for example, it is premature to attempt to base the equations of motion of the ether upon the laws of mechanics until we have obtained a perfect agreement as to what is understood by this name. \end{quote} Lorentz' place in the development of electromagnetism is at a turning point of it.
 Lorentz was fluent in both epistemic traditions and his re-elaboration of Maxwell tries to keep a balance on the different views, while committed to the ether interpretation.
 However, these two views cannot coexist and Lorentz' approach turned to be incompatible with both.

+The history of what we know today as Lorentz' force has been presented in \citep[Appendix A,][]{assi94}.
+It appears in Maxwell's treatise as: